dkilleen428/bayesian-fake-news-detection/README.md

 **Course: Bayesian Machine Learning with Generative AI Applications**

 ## Overview
 In the age of rapid digital misinformation, particularly in politics, detecting fake news is a critical task.
 This project explores a Bayesian Neural Network (BNN)-based pipeline to classify political statements by truthfulness using the LIAR dataset.
 We utilize textual content via BERT embeddings and speaker-related metadata to build a multimodal classifier capable of not only predicting truthfulness but also quantifying uncertainty.
+We also employed Multinomial Naive Bayes, a variation of Naive Bayes classification algorithm to establish a baseline.
+MNB is specially designed for discrete data particularly text data and is commonly used in NLP for document classification.

 ---